stanford-oval/schema2qa/doc/run.md

 ### AutoQA (w/ automatic paraphrasing)

 You can automatically paraphrase any dataset using a neural paraphrasing model.
-If you paraphrase the dataset from the previous step, you will obtain the fully automatic dataset described in the [AutoQA](https://arxiv.org/abs/2010.04806) paper.
+If you paraphrase the dataset from the previous step, you will obtain the fully automatic dataset described in the [AutoQA](https://almond-static.stanford.edu/papers/autoqa-emnlp2020.pdf) paper.

 Running the following command will paraphrase the dataset in `datadir` and write two resulting datasets into `datadir_paraphrased` and `datadir_filtered`.
 The latter is the former after filtering is applied.

 ```bash
 make datadir_filtered
 ```

+`datadir_paraphrased` folder will contain an additional file `almond_paraphrase.results.json`, which includes the average self-BLEU score of paraphrased examples (the lower the self-BLEU, the more different the paraphrases are from the original dataset).
+Another file is `almond_paraphrase.tsv` which contains the raw output of the automatic paraphraser; its two columns are example id and  the paraprhased sentence).

+`datadir_filtered` folder will contain `pass-rate.json`which contains the percentage of paraphrases that passed through the filter.

 ## Training